-Growling stomach and hungry curiosity took me to that vendor, in adapted South Indian accent I asked him “What is this?” and the reply came in rhythmic monotone “Maddu Vada” I barely understood the name but could figure out it is some kind of vada.
-The round disc which I assumed to be vada was looking freshly made for the morning sale and tempting enough to give it a try, bought one for Rs.
-10.00 which the vendor passed on to me in a piece of newspaper with spoonful of coconut chutney on top of it.
-With much apprehension I took small bite, it was crunchy, crisp from outside with flavors of onion and curry leaves bursting from each corner of vada, the shiny layer of oil on top was telling tale of deep frying, I thoroughly enjoyed every last bit of it.
+Growling stomach and hungry curiosity took me to that vendor, in adapted South Indian accent I asked him “What is this?” and the reply came in a rhythmic monotone “Maddu Vada” I barely understood the name but could figure out it is some kind of vada.
+The round disc which I assumed to be vada was looking freshly made for the morning sale and tempting enough to give it a try bought one for Rs.
+10.00 which the vendor passed on to me in a piece of newspaper with a spoonful of coconut chutney on top of it.
+With much apprehension I took a small bite, it was crunchy, crisp from outside with flavors of onion and curry leaves bursting from each corner of vada, the shiny layer of oil on top was telling the tale of deep frying, I thoroughly enjoyed every last bit of it.
 That was my first introduction with Maddur Vada, and so far I figured out it is vada made of onion, semolina, curry leaves and deep fried without knowing it’s first name.

-While the next day I was coming back to Bangalore few vendors came in our couch selling same vada in their steel vessels, there was one lady sitting next to me clad in silk saree embellished with gold ornaments and fresh garland of jasmine flowers arranged neatly on her plait, her persona was convincing enough to confirm that she belong to the Southern states, I asked her the same question when vada vendor came near us “What is this?” she unfolded the mystery for me and I finally get to know the name Maddur Vada.
-With my question she got the inkling that Maddur Vada is something I have never seen, tasted or cooked before and in her broken English she started narrating the recipe to me, without wasting a single second I scribbled the ingredients and instructions on a piece of paper.
+While the next day I was coming back to Bangalore few vendors came on our couch selling the same vada in their steel vessels, there was one lady sitting next to me clad in silk saree embellished with gold ornaments and fresh garland of jasmine flowers arranged neatly on her plait, her persona was convincing enough to confirm that she belongs to the Southern states, I asked her the same question when vada vendor came near us “What is this?” she unfolded the mystery for me and I finally get to know the name Maddur Vada.
+With my question, she got the inkling that Maddur Vada is something I have never seen, tasted or cooked before and in her broken English she started narrating the recipe to me, without wasting a single second I scribbled the ingredients and instructions on a piece of paper.

 Wishing all the readers A Very Happy & Prosperous New Year!